What Determines Life Expectancy? - Pt. 2

 Based on studies of long-lived people who looked for genetic similarities, the answer appears to be, yes.
 Like other animals, mutations in human genes associated with cell maintenance and metabolism are essential to determining how long we live.
 More information on human longevity is being discovered each year.

-WRITTEN IN OUR GENES (BUT ONLY A BIT)
+WRITTEN IN OUR GENES (ONLY A BIT)

 Genetics is just one piece of the ageing puzzle.
 Research indicates that genetic factors can only account for about 25% of the variation in the human lifespan.
 Of course, this leaves most variation in our lifespan to non-genetic factors.